gosu-lang/gosu-lang.github.com/_posts/2014-08-8-optimizing-generic-type-reification.markdown

 LazyTypeResolver extends a typical lazy access implementation.
 Basically, LocklessLazyVar provides a get() method to lazily initialize our IType via a call to our init() implementation, which calls through to the ITypeResolver functional interface the first time get() is called.
 With the LazyTypeResolver in hand we can pass along type arguments much more efficiently because we simply avoid the comparatively expensive reification.

-Revising our simple Foo<T> bytecode we have the following.
+Revising our simple Foo&lt;T&gt; bytecode we have the following.

     class Foo<T> {
       private final typeparam$T: LazyTypeResolver